 Once the salmon have grown big enough, the vast majority of the now spawning-ready salmon return to the rivers or streams where they were spawned many years earlier (homing).
-The majority of the salmon caught in Greenland have been in the sea for only one year and have reached a size of 55-65 cm.
-These catches would have spent at least two years at sea before returning to their river as large salmon.
-Small salmon that return to their home rivers to spawn after one year at sea, have therefore not reached Greenland during their migration.
+The majority of the salmon caught in Greenland have been in the sea for one year (55-65 cm), and will only return to their river as large salmon that have been in the sea for two or more years.
+Small salmon that return to their home rivers to spawn at one year of age have therefore not been in Greenland during their food migration.
 Consequently, the proportion of one-year-old salmon in the rivers of Europe and North America is not directly impacted by the Greenlandic fishery, but only indirectly, via the effect of recruitment of large spawning salmon.

-Some Atlantic salmon become so exhausted from their spawning migration that they die after spawning.
-Unlike many species of Pacific salmon, a significant proportion of Atlantic salmon can survive spawning and make a new food migration to the sea.
+Some Atlantic salmon become so exhausted from their spawning migration that they die after spawning, but unlike many species of Pacific salmon, a significant proportion of Atlantic salmon can survive spawning and make a new food migration to the sea.
 Salmon that have spawned several times are very large (more than 100 cm) and are called repeat spawners.